Fun With Amino Acids, Part Deux

 Now don’t touch ’em.
 Let the steaks cook until a clear and distinct crust is achieved.
 Your allowed to peek so you can gauge the crusts development.
 Once it looks evenly browned and delicious, flip and throw the whole pan in the oven.
 Cook for another 5-10 minutes depending on your thickness, then remove from the oven and place on a plate with the side that was on the pan, now facing up.

-Slicing: Always cut against the grain.
+Always cut against the grain.
 More important for some cuts then others but pay attention to the direction of the muscle fibers.
 Very easy to see on a flank steak, the idea is to shorten those long strands.
 If you see the fibers running up and down, cut side to side.
 If the fibers are running side to side, cut up or down.
 And remember that thin is always better and a sharp knife makes thin easy.

 One last thing.
 I like to slice my guests steak for them for a few reasons.
 I can cut it thinner and more efficiently on a cutting board with a big knife.
 Also, I can toss the slices in any accumulated juices and, I don’t like people to fumble around their plate improperly cutting their meat.

-Paella Is A Good Good Time
+Paella Is Good

 Multi-sensory